fmnas/fmnas-site/README.md

 	* Debian packages: `php php-gd php-mbstring php-mysql php-xml`
 * curl
 * Node
-	* Suggest using NVM: `nvm install` (this will install and use the Node version specified in .nvmrc)
+	* I suggest using NVM and enabling [deep shell integration](https://github.com/nvm-sh/nvm#deeper-shell-integration) to avoid using the wrong node version.
 * You may want to install the faster Dart version of [Sass](https://sass-lang.com/install):
 	* install the [Dart SDK](https://dart.dev/get-dart) and run `dart pub global activate sass`
 	* Or with Homebrew: `brew install sass/sass/sass`